 7. Gran Museo del Mundo Maya

+There are also many cultural things to do in Merida.
 The Mayan World museum hosts a collection of more than 1100 well-preserved artifacts.
 Although the museum is located outside of the city center, you can easily get there by public transportation running along Calle 60 or a taxi.
 The contemporary building was designed in the form of a ceiba, a sacred Mayan tree, believed to connect the living with the underworld and heaven.
-I highly recommend to visit this museum along with Mayan ruins to get a full picture and understanding of Mayan civilization.
+I highly recommend visiting this museum along with Mayan ruins to get a full picture and understanding of Mayan civilization.